 Ending Gift Exchanges

-Two years ago, my brother and I officially stopped giving each other gifts for Christmas.
-I can say without a bit of remorse that I’m glad we ended the exchange.
+Two years ago, my brother and I stopped giving each other gifts for Christmas.
+Without a bit of remorse, I’m glad we ended the exchange.

-It became more challenging to decide on a gift every year, and the added stress and cost just wasn’t worth it anymore.
+It became more challenging to decide on a gift every year, and the added stress and cost weren’t worth it anymore.
 It was a mutual agreement; my brother was just as happy to end the swap as I was.

 Honestly, I wish I could end the majority of my gift exchanges.
 I prefer Christmas to work like Thanksgiving, where we drive to someone’s house, eat good food, spend quality time together, and head home.

 Unfortunately, I cannot envision a way to end the exchange altogether.
 That would be my preferred solution to this problem, but I don’t see a way to make it happen without a more massive conflict arising.